Securing Your Raspberry Pi

 The Raspberry Pi is an awesome computing platform with growing numbers being embedded into real-world commercial and industrial applications.
 When deployed in the wild, beyond the security of a firewall or physical facility, a higher standard of security is required.
 Devices in the real world are often unattended and have intermittent connectivity to communications and power; this makes them highly vulnerable to physical tampering, exposing critical data, code and credentials stored on the SD card.

 Security is not an absolute science.
 Start with the basics (most people don't) and build layers of security that are coherent and appropriate for the value of the digital assets at risk.
 Developers often deploy code that is worth hundreds of thousands of dollars, even millions, so take a little time to make sure you put the essentials in place, even if it is the last thing you do.

-Security is not an absolute science but in general its true that each additional layer of security makes it harder to penetrate to the core of a device.
-Of course this assumes each layer is tightly integrated into a coherent and logical security schema:
+Security is not binary, but in general its true that each additional layer of security makes it harder to penetrate to the core assets inside a device.
+Good cyberphysical seecurity starts with a solid hardware root of trust, to which each subsequent layer is anchored and and integrated into a logical and coherent security schema:

 Check device integrity > Authenticate device identity > Enable crypto and key services > Execute secure cryptoauthentication tasks

 Hardware root of trust